SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 is private, it is not communicable.
 What we communicate to each other about our inner feelings and qualia is done via physical processes.
 But the language is not the noumena.

+Anyone recall Shannon?
+Communication over a noisy channel?
+You cannot reconstruct more than the input.

+Human thought and consciousness is generative, it routinely constructs more than it's input.
+But only in qualitative terms.
+The entropy constraints mean our physical senses get way more information than our mind perceives.
+But the qualitative aspects of what our minds conceive are more than are contained in the sensory input.
+When I see a beautiful sexy woman, and she sees me, I know she likes me.
+Yeah, right... for a split second ok, then that thought gets trashed and replaced by quivering insecurity, doubt and uncertainty, also generated with insufficient validating data.

 Wittgenstein kind of half-understood this, it was what he was trying to get at with the "private language" idea.
 He was using bad language framing.
 It's not a language.